 - Start the Online Graduate Application.
 See above for details.
 The Department of Psychology will not review your program application until this has been completed.
 The following items below are to be submitted within the online application.

 - Submitting Transcripts.
-This includes university/college official transcript from all institutions previously attended in a sealed institution envelope, addresses and other methods of submitting your transcripts can be found clicking here.
+This includes university/college official transcript from all institutions previously attended in a sealed institution envelope.
+Addresses and other methods of submitting your transcripts can be found clicking here.
 If you graduated from FIU, you do not need to request transcripts unless you attended another institution afterwards.
-Students who have received an education from non-English speaking countries must have their transcripts translated when sent to FIU.**
+Students who have received an education from non-English speaking countries must have their transcripts translated when sent to FIU.
+Unofficial transcripts will not be accepted.**

 Foreign Applicants: Please note you must provide a copy of your transcripts to graduate admissions and a translation from a recognized translation agency or